SimonEnsemble/SimonEnsemble.github.io/content/students/index.md

     about="I enjoy playing tennis with friends, discovering scenic places in nature, and teaching myself to play piano." research="applying data science to engineering problems, using matrix factorization with graph regularization to predict mixture properties." photo="/ppl_photos/diba.jpg"
 >}}

+# visiting phd students

+{{< student
+  name="Gabriel Augusto"
+  degree="B. Tech Systems Analysis and Development, São Paulo State College of Technology; M.S.
+Applied Computing, National Institute for Space Research" about="I enjoy traveling to new places and learning about different cultures.
+Also, I like listening to good songs and practicing sports in general." research="neural networks, machine learning, self-supervised learning, and their applications in interdisciplinary problems." photo="/ppl_photos/gabriel.jpg"
+>}}

 # ugrad students